tjscott-4/aws-ec2-web-server/README.md

-# AWS EC2 Web Server Project (Apache + Troubleshooting)
+# AWS EC2 Web Server Project (Apache + Monitoring + Troubleshooting)

 ## Overview

-This project demonstrates how to deploy a web server using **Amazon EC2**, configure network access, and troubleshoot a real-world service outage.
+This project demonstrates how to deploy, monitor, and troubleshoot a web server using **Amazon EC2** and **CloudWatch**.

-The project includes launching an EC2 instance, installing Apache, hosting a website, and simulating a failure scenario by stopping the web server.
+The project includes launching an EC2 instance, installing Apache, hosting a website, simulating a failure, and configuring monitoring with CloudWatch alarms.

 ---